dcos/dcos-cli/design/setup.md

 package, service, task.

-When the core plugin can't be installed (eg. insufficient Cosmos permission or air-gapped environment), it then fallbacks to installing it from the DC/OS CLI binary itself, which bundles a core plugin.
+When the core plugin can't be installed (eg. insufficient Cosmos permission or air-gapped environment), it then falls back to installing it from the DC/OS CLI binary itself, which bundles a core plugin.

 ### dcos-enterprise-cli